16 Ways to Improve Communication in the Workplace

 2. Review and refine your communication process.

-• Helps build a positive culture.
-Once you mitigate misunderstandings, any conflicts and possible feelings of disrespect, you'll have a workforce that performs better.
+• Helps build a positive culture: Once you mitigate misunderstandings, any conflicts, and possible feelings of disrespect, you'll have team members who perform better.

-• Values openness and trust.
-Once you have a communication process that acts as a dialogue for the entire workforce, you'll enable clear messaging and active listening among all members of an organization, whether in-office or remote.
+• Values openness and trust: When you have a communication process that acts as a dialogue for the entire organization, you enable clear messaging and active listening among all members of an organization, whether in an office or remote.

 3. Show you're trustworthy by communicating with compassion.

-Research shows that at least one-quarter of employees don't trust their employer.
-Express genuine interest in the conversation, show empathy for the communicator's point of view and their dilemmas, and follow through on your offer to work together and find a solution.
+Research shows that at least 25% of employees don't trust their employer.
+As leaders, we should strive to express genuine interest in conversations with our team, show empathy for others' point of view, and follow through on our offer to work together and find a solution.

 4. Approach workplace communication as the free flow of information.

-Emphasize transparency, adaptable processes and ways to practice open communication and continuous improvement of both communication skills and technology.
+Emphasize transparency, adaptable processes, open communication, and continuous improvement of both communication skills and technology.

 Create a culture of accountability where:

-• Team members take ownership of their roles and responsibilities and answer for their actions.
+• Team members take ownership of their RARs and answer for their actions.

 • Team members use their work time efficiently.